 Last Mother’s Day weekend was the first time my mom had come to visit in months, so we had a TON of catching up to do: home improvement, spending QT with the furbabies (all three of which are living with me now… talk about a full house!) and, of course, plenty of girl talk.

 But two days end up going by far too quickly, and just like that, mom had to head back to the Bay.
 However, because this was a special occasion and I very rarely get the chance to cook for her, I wasn’t about to let her leave without preparing a tremendous Mother’s Day feast…

 Jeweled Beet Salad with Chevre and Minneola-Rosemary Vinaigrette

 Needless to say, the lady was quite overwhelmed!
 I designed the menu to feature many of her favorite foods prepared differently than what she’s used to, so of course, everything was her “favorite”.
 It made my heart swell with pride to see her enjoy her meal so much while she doled out compliment after compliment.
 And compliments from my mom aren’t that easy to come by!

-Getting back to the task at hand, I’m doing the menu recap backwards by starting with dessert because A) I haven’t posted a dessert in awhile, and B) I am still beaming with pride at the fact that I, Kimberly A. Morales, made ice cream.
+Getting back to the task at hand, I’m doing the menu recap backward by starting with dessert because A) I haven’t posted a dessert in a while, and B) I am still beaming with pride at the fact that I, Kimberly A. Morales, made ice cream.
 All by myself.
 Without a machine, even.